SupImDos/pydantic-argparse/docs/usage/arguments/index.md

     `pydantic` provides with its `pydantic.ValidationError`.

 ### Under the Hood
-Under the hood `pydantic-argparse` dynamically generates *extra* custom `@pydantic.validator` class methods for each of your argument fields.
+Under the hood `pydantic-args` dynamically generates *extra* custom `@pydantic.validator` class methods for each of your argument fields.

 These validators behave slightly differently for each argument type, but in